 - Rough cinquefoil

 Although aster yellows of carrots may be transmitted by the six spotted leafhopper, there are actually 12 different species of leafhopper that may transmit the organism to healthy plants.
-Symptoms of aster yellows will show in infected plants 10-40 days after leafhopper feeding.
+Symptoms of aster yellows will show in infected plants 10 to 40 days after leafhopper feeding.

 The disease usually occurs infrequently and with little economic loss, but it can be serious if dry weather forces leafhoppers to move on from feeding on wild weeds to irrigated fields.